MENUMENU

 Rolled out dough with heart shapes cut out with cookie cutters.

-Serve as is, or decorate with royal icing or a simple icing glaze.
+• Decorate with royal icing that sets firm, or a simple icing glaze.

 Close up of an iced sugar cookie heart, with other flower shaped cookies just visible.

-How do I know when sugar cookies are baked?
+How do I keep sugar cookies soft instead of crunchy?

-The sugar cookies will appear 'dry' on the top when they are baked.
+Do not over-bake.
+Sugar cookies will appear 'dry' and pale on the top when they are baked.
+Once cooled, store in an airtight container to retain moisture balance.

 • Golden biscuits piled on a white cake tray